-(against Defendants Father Carrier, Carter, Haiti Fund., Fairfield University, The New England Jesuit Order, John Doe Six, John Doe Seven, John Doe Eight, John Doe Nine, and John Doe Ten)
+(against Defendants Father Carrier, Carter, Haiti Fund, Fairfield University, The New England Jesuit Order, John Doe Six, John Doe Seven, John Doe Eight, John Doe Nine, and John Doe Ten)

-127. Plaintiff repeats, realleges, and incorporates by reference herein each and every allegation heretofore pleaded in paragraphs 1-126 above.
+130. Plaintiff repeats, realleges, and incorporates by reference herein each and every allegation heretofore pleaded in paragraphs 1-129 above.

-128. At all relevant times Defendant Haiti Fund funded, managed, controlled and directed Project Pierre Toussaint ("PPT").
+131. At all relevant times Defendant Haiti Fund funded, managed, controlled and directed Project Pierre Toussaint ("PPT").
 At all relevant times, Perlitz was the Haiti Fund's agent in the Republic of Haiti managing, controlling and directing PPT.

-129. At all relevant times Father Carrier was Chairman and/or President of the Haiti Fund.
+132. At all relevant times Father Carrier was Chairman and/or President of the Haiti Fund.
 At all relevant times, Carter was a member of the Board of Directors of the Haiti Fund; during part of this time, she was the Secretary of the Board.
 On numerous occasions Father Carrier and Carter traveled to Haiti to manage and oversee PPT.
 At all relevant times Perlitz acted as an agent of Father Carrier and Carter.

-130. During the relevant time period, Fairfield University placed employees, officers, or agents of Fairfield University in management and/or leadership positions of the Haiti Fund.
+133. At all relevant times, Fairfield University was operated by the New England Jesuit Order.
+During the relevant time period, Fairfield University placed employees, officers, or agents of Fairfield University in management and/or leadership positions of the Haiti Fund.
 At all relevant times, such employees, officers, or agents of Fairfield University held positions of management and/or leadership at the Haiti Fund.
 At all relevant times, Fairfield University represented that PPT was engaged in activities supported, managed and sponsored by Fairfield University.
 At all relevant times Perlitz acted as an agent of Defendant Fairfield University.

-131. At relevant times Perlitz acted as an agent of Defendants John Doe Six, John Doe Seven, John Doe Eight, John Doe Nine, and John Doe Ten.
+134. At relevant times Perlitz acted as an agent of Defendants John Doe Six, John Doe Seven, John Doe Eight, John Doe Nine, and John Doe Ten.

-132. Through PPT, Perlitz was in a position that the minor boys participating in PPT would believe they could trust him.
-Through PPT, Perlitz was in a position that > the minor boys participating in PPT would have confidence that Perlitz's conduct was $\diamond$ to further the best interests of the minor boys.
+135. Through PPT, Perlitz was in a position that the minor boys participating in PPT would believe they could trust him.
+Through PPT, Perlitz was in a position that the minor boys participating in PPT would have confidence that Perlitz's conduct was to further the best interests of the minor boys.

-133. Perlitz used the existence of his agency relationship with the Haiti Fund, Father Carrier, Carter, Fairfield University, John Doe Six, John Doe Seven, John Doe Eight, John Doe Nine, and John Doe Ten to gain the trust and confidence of Plaintiff so that Perlitz could sexually molest Plaintiff and, using the existence of that agency relationship and the trust it engendered, did, in fact, molest Plaintiff.

-134. As a direct and proximate result of the above-described conduct, Plaintiff suffered and will continue to suffer in the future: severe and permanent mental distress and emotional injuries, financial expenses for medical and therapeutic care and treatment; lost long-term earning capacity; as well as other damages.
+136. Perlitz used the existence of his agency relationship with the Haiti Fund, Father Carrier, Carter, Fairfield University, the New England Jesuit Order, John Doe Six, John Doe Seven, John Doe Eight, John Doe Nine, and John Doe Ten to gain the trust and confidence of Plaintiff so that Perlitz could sexually molest Plaintiff and, using the existence of that agency relationship and the trust it engendered, did, in fact, molest Plaintiff.
+137. As a direct and proximate result of the above-described conduct, Plaintiff suffered and will continue to suffer in the future: severe and permanent mental distress and emotional injuries, financial expenses for medical and therapeutic care and treatment; lost long-term earning capacity; as well as other damages.